lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Re-setting the atoms ids is necessary before using the *velocity* command, this is done by the *reset_atoms* command.
+    Re-setting the atom ids is necessary before using the *velocity* command, this is done by the *reset_atoms* command.

 .. container:: justify